timdj/basic_stats/README.txt

 README.txt
 ==========

-Module with basic stat functions and provide tokens with the stats.
+Module with basic stats functions and provide tokens with the stats.
 These tokens can also be used in text inputs when using token_filter module

 currently